Jbarium/site/pages/sample-posts.md

 ---
-layout: category
+layout: page
 title: Sample Posts
-category: sample
 permalink: /posts
 ---

+## what is a sample post?

 This is a sample post

-## what is a sample post?